calacuda/synth-os/synth-backend/leptos/README.md

-provides the message bus, controls the synth, and handles sequencer input.
+provides the control API, controls the synth, handles midi input, and serves the front end gui.

 ## Endpoints